joonarafael/unsecure-software/docs/installation_manual.md

 - Get an empty Postgres database running.
 Use the official _Docker_ image or whatever you like.
 Change the `DATABASE_URL` environment variable accordingly within `.env`.

+- Generate a _Prisma_ client by executing `npx prisma generate` in the terminal and upload the database schema to your Postgres database with `npx prisma db push`.

 - Run the application with `npm run dev` (or `yarn dev`).

 ## Not-So-Advanced Users